An In-Depth Review of Lulu Books for Indie Authors: Pros, Cons & Personal Experience

 Traffic and Sales Volume

-Lulu does not publicly disclose exact user numbers, but estimates suggest millions of books have been published through the platform.
-The site attracts a steady flow of buyers looking for unique or self-published titles.
+Lulu Bookstore does not publicly disclose exact user numbers, but the site attracts a steady flow of buyers looking for unique or self-published titles.
+Competition is steadily increasing as AI books and freeloads flood the market, and without promotion your work will not float.

 Customer Experience